sameelab/mutprediction-with-shape/README.md

 For the *DNAshape* reference table, we have included a 7-mer reference table in the "data_input" directory.
 However, we strongly encourage you to also check out our other repo (https://github.com/ZnL-BCM/DNAshapeR_reference) which contains scripts for extracting the reference table from the DNAshapeR package.
 Please make sure to cite the DNAshapeR papers when using this excel spreadsheet.

-For the *DNAshapeR* package, please visit Tsu-Pei Chiu's awesome Github page (http://tsupeichiu.github.io/DNAshapeR/) for more information.
+For the *DNAshapeR* package, please visit Tsu-Pei Chiu's Github page (http://tsupeichiu.github.io/DNAshapeR/) for more information.

 ## How can I run this for myself?